Paint Or Seek Paint Tier List

 Frequently Asked Questions

-What is the most important paint skill in Paint and Seek?
+What is the most important paint skill in Paint Or Seek?

 Eyedropper sampling plus HSV fine-tuning is S-tier because lighting changes effective color.
-Matching raw hex from a screenshot fails on Bank marble and Arcade neon without saturation and value adjustments.
+Matching raw hex from a screenshot fails on Warehouse concrete and Pirate Cove torch without saturation and value adjustments.

 When should I repaint during a round?

-Repaint whenever you cross a visible color boundary — living room beige to hallway grey on House, produce aisle to freezer white on Grocery Store, red cabinet row to blue machine on Arcade.
+Repaint whenever you cross a visible color boundary — living room beige to hallway grey on Mansion, bookshelf spine row to window alcove white on Library, deck plank to barrel stack on Pirate Cove.
 Zone rotation without repaint is a common A-tier skill players skip.

 Is roughness matching required on every map?

-Optional on House wallpaper, mandatory on Bank marble and polished floors.
-B-tier roughness skill becomes S-tier importance the moment you queue Bank or stand near teller glass reflections.
+Optional on Mansion wallpaper, mandatory on Warehouse concrete and polished floors.
+B-tier roughness skill becomes S-tier importance the moment you queue Warehouse or stand near loading bay glass reflections.

 Are default palette colors viable?

-Default palette only ranks D-tier because limited saturation range fails Arcade neon and Bank shadow pockets.
+Default palette only ranks D-tier because limited saturation range fails Pirate Cove torch and Warehouse shadow pockets.
 Save coins for at least the basic hider paint palette before grinding Expert maps.